Linus Fernandes

 _______________________________________________________

-The other bugbear in the Indian IT industry is not sexism as you would like to believe but ageism.
+The other bugbear in the Indian IT industry is not sexism, as you would like to believe, but ageism.

-The churlish behaviour of the young ‘uns only reinforces the impression.
+Churlish behaviour of the young ‘uns only reinforces the impression.

 Just another ugly facet of the celebrated success story.